mintjamsinc/ichigojs/README.md

 #### Lifecycle Hooks

-Lifecycle hooks allow you to run code at specific stages of an element's lifecycle:
+Lifecycle hooks allow you to run code at specific stages of an element's lifecycle.
+Each hook receives a **lifecycle context** (`$ctx`) with access to the element, VNode, and userData storage.

 ```html
 <div v-if="show"